mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

     -   There will be technical debt and not all of it will ever get fixed
     -   There will be things that don't make sense given the current situation but are impossible or impractical to change
 -   Don't expect perfection from your **process**
-    -   There will be communication overhead
+    -   There will be communication overhead and misunderstandings
     -   There will be unclear and changing requirements
     -   There will be situations where team members are blocking each other
     -   There will be situations where team members unknowingly perform duplicate or conflicting work